jeffbalagosa/arithmetic-generator/README.md

 - HTML
 - CSS
 - JavaScript
-  - Chance.js library

-## Collaborators:
+  - Chance.js library (I know how to and have used _Math.random_, but this library is so much fun!)

 ## License: